kle1999/Calendar-Survey/README.md

 Acknowledgements:
 ===============

-The author extends appreciation to Patrick McNamara and Andrea King, Department of Psychiatry and Behavioral Neuroscience, The University of Chicago, Chicago, Illinois, Sandra Yu Rueger, Department of Psychology, Wheaton College, Wheaton, Illinois for their guidance with study design and implementation of the self-administered web-based O-TLFB
+Appreciation is extended to Patrick McNamara and Andrea King, Department of Psychiatry and Behavioral Neuroscience, The University of Chicago, Chicago, Illinois, and Sandra Yu Rueger, Department of Psychology, Wheaton College, Wheaton, Illinois for their guidance with study design and implementation of the self-administered web-based O-TLFB

 The Center for Research Informatics is funded by the Biological Sciences Division at the University of Chicago with additional funding provided by the Institute for Translational Medicine, CTSA grant number UL1 RR024999 from the National Institutes of Health.